Polished Nickel Shower Screen Vauxhall …

 – wall bracket fix

 A client contacted us to install a frameless shower enclosure when the marble slab was unfortunately already installed, so recessing glass into walls was not an option.
 It’s a shame that the client could not find us earlier, as it would have been possible to avoid using many fixtures for fixed glass screens and make a much neater look.
-In this case, we had no other choice than to use a wall profile or wall brackets to fix the fixed glass screens.
+Unfortunately, in this case, we had no choice but to use a wall profile or brackets to fix the fixed glass screens.

 I think we made the right choice in favour of wall brackets.
-You must admit that the frameless shower looks impressive, even with the wall brackets.
+However, you must admit that the frameless shower looks impressive, even with the wall brackets.

 The shower area between the two half-walls was 1800mm x 1500mm, with the height of the marble slab 2600mm, which is massive.
 Since splitting the front into two segments required, the left fixed shower screen came out quite large.
 Panels of such size should be reinforced on the top with a reinforcement bracket or go up to the ceiling to avoid unnecessary wobbling.